Surviving Ithaca Winter

 - Layering is warmth: Wear many layers of loose clothing, as this ensures that there are pockets of air between the clothing layers that insulate your body from the cold.
 For the upper body, a long sleeved shirt worn over an undershirt and topped with a sweater and coat is best.
 For the lower body, a pair of long underwear underneath a pair of pants will keep you warm.
 Underwear made from silk is very comfortable, and polypropylene is good for outdoor sports, although both of these materials tend to be expensive.
 Pants need to be loose-fitting--remember that the idea is to keep warm air close to your body.
 Tight fitting pants and jeans do not help to keep you warm.

-- Keep your head covered: Many people are surprised to learn that 60% of the heat lost by the body is lost through the head.
-Wearing a hat to cover your head is therefore very important for keeping warm.
+- Keep your head covered: Wearing a hat is very important for keeping warm.
 A wool hat is a necessity; if you really feel the cold buy a sheepskin hat--this will give you full protection against the icy winds that blow across campus.
 Do at least wear a pair of earmuffs to protect your ears.

 - Close gaps: neck and wrist openings are potential sites for heat loss.
 Wearing a scarf around your neck and long gloves or mittens can help you close these gaps.